 What Explains the Post–2011 Trends of Longer Maturities and Rising Default Rates on Auto Loans?

 This paper quantifies relationships of long-term auto borrowing and auto-loan default to observable borrower characteristics and economic variables.
 We also quantify the residual components of the trends in long-term borrowing and delinquency not attributable to identifiable factors.
 Second, our paper provides new evidence on the relationship between longer-term borrowing and auto-loan default risk.
 We find that observable factors associated with the choice of a long loan term usually indicate an increased risk of default.
 We also find that the increasing share of long-term loans and the ...

-The 2014 survey of consumer payment choice: summary results
+The 2016 and 2017 surveys of consumer payment choice: summary results

 The 2016 Diary of Consumer Payment Choice

 This paper describes key results from the 2016 Diary of Consumer Payment Choice (DCPC), the third in a series of diary surveys that measure payment behavior through the daily recording of U.S. consumers? spending.
 In October 2016, consumers paid mostly with cash (31 percent of payments), debit cards (27 percent), and credit cards (18 percent).
 These instruments accounted for 76 percent of the number of payments, but only 34 percent of the total value of payments, because they tend to be used more for smaller-value payments.
 Electronic payments accounted for 43 percent of the value of payment ...

 Just Released: More Credit Cards, Higher Limits, and . . . an Uptick in Delinquency